corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 </Project>
 ```

-## Designing with json-schema
+## Designing with JSON schema

-Now, we are going to create a JSON schema document.
-This one is a simple representation of a person.
+We are going to start with a JSON schema document.
+The first one we will be working with is a simple representation of a "person".
+Maybe it is the schema from a CRM service's API?

 Here's the whole thing, and we'll break it down in more detail in a second.

 ```json
 {